 - e-Visa PDF printed, if applicable — two copies

-- First-night accommodation address (asked on arrival cards and e-Visa forms)
+- First-night accommodation address (asked on e-Visa forms and occasionally at the desk)

-- Some USD cash in clean, newer bills — exchange offices in Bishkek give the best rates, and see our Kyrgyzstan travel budget guide for daily costs
+- Some USD cash in clean, newer bills — exchange offices in Bishkek give the best rates, and our Kyrgyzstan travel budget guide breaks down daily costs

-- Border zone permit if trekking near the Chinese border (Inylchek glacier, Peak Lenin area) — arranged through tour operators 2–4 weeks ahead, this is separate from your visa
+- Border zone permit if trekking near the Chinese border (Inylchek glacier, Peak Lenin area) — arranged through tour operators 2–4 weeks ahead; this is separate from your visa and catches people who assumed the stamp covered everything

 Frequently Asked Questions